Kams-art/watchos/README.md

 # License

-- This application is released under the MIT license and respect all the statue of the copyright
+- This application is released under the MIT license and respect all the statment of the copyright
 - Copyright © 2023 Kams Corporation, All right reseved.